BATS Global Markets

 BATS Global Markets is a global stock exchange operator founded in Lenexa, Kansas, with additional offices in London, New York, Chicago, and Singapore.
-BATS was founded in June 2005, became operator of a licensed U.S. stock exchange in 2008 and opened its pan-European stock market in October 2008.
+BATS was founded in June 2005, became a licensed U.S. stock exchange operator in 2008, and launched a pan-European market that October.
 As of February 2016, it operated four U.S. stock exchanges, two U.S. equity options exchanges, the pan-European stock market, and a global market for the trading of foreign exchange products.
 BATS was acquired by Cboe Global Markets in 2017.

-The name 'BATS' was originally an acronym for "Better Alternative Trading System".

 History

 The company was founded in June 2005 by Dave Cummings, a computer programmer.
-Cummings said he was inspired to start the company after observing Archipelago Holdings be acquired by the New York Stock Exchange and Instinet be acquired by NASDAQ within a week of each other in 2005.
-After the launch of BATS, other brokerage firms, hedge funds, and other clients became involved with the company.
-Cummings publicized the BATS service by sending emails to companies highlighting the niche that could be carved out by trading on platforms other than the big two—NASDAQ and NYSE.
-The niche that he sought for the company was for it to be "a neutral, private, broker-dealer owned, semi-profitable utility" with no party owning more than 20 percent.
-He noted that the consolidation of the New York Stock Exchange and NASDAQ eliminated competition and they raised prices for their services.
-The BATS system was intended to charge less.
-Among the items it did to draw customers was to offer free listings to companies with shares that traded a certain amount each day.
+The name 'BATS' was originally an acronym for "Better Alternative Trading System".
+Cummings was inspired to start the company after observing Archipelago Holdings be acquired by the New York Stock Exchange and Instinet be acquired by NASDAQ within a week of each other in 2005.
+Cummings promoted BATS by emailing companies about the potential to trade outside the dominant exchanges.
+His vision was for BATS to be "a neutral, private, broker-dealer owned, semi-profitable utility" with no single party owning more than 20 percent.
+He argued that the New York Stock Exchange and NASDAQ's consolidations reduced competition and they raised prices.
+BATS aimed to charge less and attract listings by offering free options to companies with sufficient daily trading volume.

 Cummings stepped down in 2007 and was replaced by Joe Ratterman who had been associated with the company from the start.
 Cummings said in his resignation, "As BATS prepares to become an exchange, my ownership of a broker-dealer precludes me from serving in management".
 Cummings returned to his position as CEO at Tradebot.